-La Tania Ski Resort Guide & Reviews Ski Area, Apres-Ski, Accommodation, Spa & Wellbeing, Other Activities
+La Tania Ski Resort Guide & Reviews Ski Area, Apres-Ski, Spa & Wellbeing, Things to See & Do in La Tania

 Ski holidays in La Tania - the most recent addition to the ski resorts in the Three Valleys, France and much-loved by the Brits.
 Created in 1990 in advance of the 1992 Albertville Winter Olympics to house athletes and journalists, the resort has since developed into a small, but really friendly resort that is also proud to be car-free.

 The main advantage of La Tania is that it offers quick access to the main skiing areas between Courchevel and Meribel, yet you dont have to be a Russian oligarch to afford to stay there.
 The resort is just 2km from Le Praz (part of Courchevel) and 5km from Meribel by road, whilst a transfer from nearest airport Chambery will take around a hour.

 Ever since opening its doors on the 22 December 1990, La Tania has been a popular base for skiers and boarders.

 The ski resort sits at 1350m and whilst this is not that high, the slopes leading back to the village are north facing, so tend to hold their snow quite well.

 One thing to note about skiing in La Tania is that you dont really!
 The La Tania bubble lift is the main access up to the mid station at 1867m and then, via its one chairlift (Dou des Louches) to the ridge before entering the Courchevel ski area that connects to Meribel.